Nothing says "summer" like barbecue, and firing up the grill can be an easy way to cook delicious, healthy food. These few tips can get you started.

 1 tsp kosher salt

-4 4-oz boneless, skinless chicken breasts (can substitute 1 lb lamb or shrimp)
+4 4-ounce boneless, skinless chicken breasts (can substitute 1 pound lamb or shrimp)

 chopped fresh herbs, such as basil, mint, and Italian parsley (optional)